MossyJossy/Phase-1-Project/README.md

 ## Overview

-Movie’s have never been more popular, or more rewarding to make.
-But with so much out there to compete against, it can be daunting for a new movie production studio to know where to begin.
-To tackle this business problem and to see what is considered a successful film in this day and age, this project delves into the various different genres of movies to find the trends of how they rank in reviews and revenue.
+Now that Covid-19 has slowed, filming has become easier again and cinemas are opening once more.
+The movie making industry is in the midst of recovering from one of the biggest slumps it has gone through, and Microsoft wants to use this oppotunity to start their own production studio and ride the wave of resurgence.
+But with so many well-known studios already out there to compete against, it can be daunting for a new production studio to know where to begin.
+To tackle this business problem and to see what is considered a successful film in this day and age, this project delves into the various different genres and ratings of movies to find the trends of how they rank in revenue, and whether there is correlation to reviews.
 Using data sourced from one of the most prevalent rating sites, [Rotten Tomatoes](https://www.rottentomatoes.com), the data analysis finds that the genre Science Fiction & Fantasy, with a movie rating of PG-13, to be the most profitable type of movie.
 Our recommendations therefore suggest that Microsoft’s new production studio focus on this specific combination for their first production to ensure the best start to the business.

 ## Business Problem

-The core reason the studio was created is because of the enticing profits other large businesses are making from this type of commercial venture, however this massive competition also poses the main problem faced.
+The core reason the studio was created is because of the enticing profits other large businesses have been making from this type of commercial venture, however this massive competition also poses the main problem faced.
 In order to make an impact on such a large industry, the studio needs to be able to get above the rest by looking at what a successful type of movie actually is.
 For the business world, this would be considered the gross box office or revenue a film makes.
-Understanding what makes a pofitable movie will ensure not only a great start, but a continuous lucrative enterprise for years to come.
+Understanding what makes a pofitable movie will not only ensure a great start, but also safeguard funds and budgets for films they wish to make further down the track, therefore securing a continuous lucrative enterprise for years to come.

 ## Data